Your sales proposals should show a future in which your product or service solves your prospective customers’ problems.

 Understanding what it takes to write an effective proposal can make winning new business faster and easier.

-This guide will walk you through the steps to writing impactful sales proposals.
-We’ll also share tips and a sales proposal template for drafting a professional, convincing document every time.
+This guide will walk you through the steps to writing impactful sales proposals, what to do after sending one and how Pipedrive can help in the process.
+We’ll also share a sales proposal template for drafting a professional, convincing document every time.

 What is a sales proposal?

-A sales proposal is a document you use to pitch your services or products to potential customers.
-You might also hear sales proposals called business proposals, project proposals or executive summaries.
+A sales proposal, also known as a business proposal, project proposal or executive summary, is a document you use to pitch your services or products to potential customers.

 Sales proposals are useful for sales reps, consultants, agencies and anyone looking to promote their offerings to a target market.

 Show you understand your prospect’s needs.
-It proves that you’ve researched their needs based on your previous conversations or their request for proposal (RFP).
+It proves that you’ve researched customer needs based on your previous conversations or their request for proposal (RFP).

-Convince your prospect you offer the best solution.
-A great proposal narrative links the challenges your prospect faces with the benefits of your offer.
-As a result, your prospect can imagine a future where your product or service solves their pain points.
+Convince your prospect that you offer the best solution.
+A great proposal links your prospect’s pain points with the benefits of your offer.

 Inspire your prospect to take action.
-It gives your buyer all the information they need to make a decision.
-This includes clarity around budget, deliverables and next steps (e.g., a specific call to action, or CTA) to start the process.
+It gives your buyer all the information they need to make a decision, including clarity around budget, deliverables and next steps (e.g., a specific call to action or CTA).

 Ultimately, a winning sales proposal conveys the value of working with you.
 It’s authentic, clear and tailored to your prospect’s needs and expectations.

-How to create a proposal: 6 simple tips
+How to write a sales proposal: 6 simple steps

 Research their:

-As you gather answers, note the words and phrases your potential customers use to describe their situation.
+As you gather information, note the words and phrases your potential customers use to describe their situation.
 Include these in your proposal to make buyers feel heard.

 2. Analyze your top customers